Andrew Vaughn Preview, Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have the 20th-ranked team ERA among all MLB pitching staffs (4.52).
+- The Tigers' 4.49 team ERA ranks 19th across all MLB pitching staffs.

+- Tigers pitchers combine to give up 161 total home runs at a clip of 1.2 per game (to rank 14th in the league).

-- His most recent time out was on Monday against the New York Yankees, when the right-hander tossed 4 1/3 innings, surrendering one earned run while allowing three hits.
+- The lefty last pitched on Tuesday against the New York Yankees, when he threw six innings, allowing two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.